Plain English Breakdown

 - medicolegal death investigation services

-- Services that look into deaths to find out how someone died, especially if it might be a crime.
+- Services that look into deaths to find out the cause, like autopsies and investigations.

 - state-mandated local program

-- A program where the state tells local governments they must do something and pays for some or all of the costs.
+- A program where the state tells a county or city to do something, but pays for it.

 Limits and Unknowns